chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/github-sync.md

 4. **Invoking the Sync Function**

     To invoke the Sync Function, you must select a source on which to create the invocation.
 See the previous step for details on how to create a source.
-Once you select the source, you can invoke the Sync Function by clicking “[INSERT COPY]”:
+Once you select the source in the UI, you can invoke the Sync Function by clicking “Create invocation”:

-    [INSERT SCREENSHOT]
+    {% MarkdocImage lightSrc="/sync/custom_source_invocation.png" darkSrc="sync/custom_source_invocation.png" alt="Creating a custom sync invocation" /%}

     Alternatively, you can invoke the Sync Function by sending an API request to the Sync Function’s API: